-- To establish appropriate salaries for positions on the basis of their relative internal worth and external competitiveness within the relevant labor market; - To reward excellent performance at all levels within budgetary constraints; - To ensure pay reflects the contribution, content and complexity of work; - To establish compensation practices, procedures and guidelines that are consistent, fair, flexible, equitable and transparent for current and future workforce;
+- To establish appropriate salaries for positions on the basis of their relative internal worth and external competitiveness within the relevant labor market; - To reward excellent performance at all levels within budgetary constraints;

-• To establish compensation policy consistent with the allocation of funds entrusted to SBC.
+- To provide flexibility in rewarding employees through non-traditional pay practices, incentives, lump sum payments, etc. - To ensure pay reflects the contribution, content and complexity of work; - To establish compensation practices, procedures and guidelines that are consistent, fair, flexible, equitable and transparent for current and future workforce; - To establish compensation policy consistent with the allocation of funds entrusted to SBC.